Skip to main content

 James Banner assembled a team of historians to document Presidential misdeeds since 1974

 Woodard and his colleagues presented their findings in July 1974.
-But by that time, Nixon had resigned.
-Unfortunately this monumental historical work was then largely forgotten.
+But, by that time, Nixon had resigned.
+Unfortunately, this monumentally important historical work was then largely forgotten.

-In 2018, when Congress began investigating President Trump for possible impeachment, one of the historians who worked on the original Woodward report, James Banner, remembered the extraordinary work done by his colleagues and set out to update it with essays about administrations after Lyndon Johnson.
-The result was Presidential Misconduct published by The New Press, which details misdeeds in every Presidential administration since George Washington.
+In 2018, when Congress began investigating Trump for possible impeachment, one of the historians who worked on the original Woodward report, James Banner, remembered the extraordinary work done by his colleagues and set out to update it with essays about the administrations after Lyndon Johnson.
+The result was Presidential Misconduct.

 Banner, Presidential Misconduct